Caltech-IPAC/kete/README.md

 ## Note:

 The original version of this repo was developed at Caltech IPAC.
-This is a fork of that repo where the work will continue as a personal project.
-Work done while at IPAC is of course owned by Caltech, but all future work will have well marked as owned by Dar Dahlen & future contributors.
+This version includes additions made on a fork of this repo that was continued as a personal project by the original author D. Dahlen.
+Work done while at IPAC is of course owned by Caltech, but that additional work will be marked as owned by Dar Dahlen & future contributors.
 License will remain as BSD-3 Clause to simplify things.

 ## Introduction